Should I bring a personal computer to Calvin?

 Should I get my computer insured?

 You may want to consider getting your computer insured by including a "special rider" on your parent's home owners insurance policy.
-This will cover accidental damage such as liquid spilling on your laptop or the computer being dropped/broken that normal computer warranties do not cover.
+This may cover accidental damage such as liquid spilling on your laptop or the computer being dropped/broken that normal computer warranties do not cover.

 back to top